The ABCs of Mental Health

 • Building organizational capacity and educate qualified staff to work with mental health promotion.

-• Creating possibilities for more people to be able to take part in including communities and activities through initiatives within and across the partnership
+• Creating possibilities for more people to be able to take part in including communities and activities through initiatives within and across the partnership.

 • Ensuring that the initiatives are based on a solid scientific foundation through continuous research and evaluation.